-From Blood Simple to Fargo to The Big Lebowski: Films that celebrate the legendary Coen brothers- Entertainment News, Firstpost
+From Blood Simple to Fargo to The Big Lebowski: A look at the most memorable films from the Coen brothers- Entertainment News, Firstpost

-From Blood Simple to Fargo to The Big Lebowski: Films that celebrate the legendary Coen brothers
+From Blood Simple to Fargo to The Big Lebowski: A look at the most memorable films from the Coen brothers

 More than three decades ago — on 18 January, 1985 — the Coen brothers’ first feature film, Blood Simple, premiered in American theatres.
 Joel and Ethan Coen's neo-noir debut was a violently dark and twisted tale of adultery, revenge and miscommunication set amid the dusty country back roads and neon-lit roadhouse bars in rural Texas.